 Where do I find out the latest info about School of Professional and Continuing Studies courses, programs, and activities?

-You can find the latest information regarding School of Professional and Continuing Studies courses, programs, and activities through e-mail announcements sent to your Springfield College e-mail address, campus bulletin boards, in your student PrideNet account, and on PCS or Springfield College Houston web pages.
+You can find the latest information regarding School of Professional and Continuing Studies courses, programs, and activities through email announcements sent to your Springfield College email address, campus bulletin boards, in your student PrideNet account, and on PCS or Springfield College Wilmington web pages.

 How can I access a computer on campus?

-The campus computer lab located on the second floor gives you access to the Harold C. Smith Learning Commons (Springfield College's library) for program research.
+The computer lab in Room #515 gives you access to the Harold C. Smith Learning Commons (Springfield College's library) for program research.
 The computers in the lab are equipped with resources including spreadsheets, Internet, and Learning Common access.
 You can access email through your Springfield College PrideNET account.

 Do I have to use my Springfield College email address?